Practice mode. No real USDC prizes.

 Quick Start — Your First Arena

-This guide walks you through a complete week in TradeStars.
+This guide walks you through a complete round of fantasy football and cricket trading on TradeStars.
 By the end, you’ll understand the full loop: enter, trade, score, win.

 Step 1: Pick a League and Enter

 Open TradeStars and choose a sport — Football or Cricket (T20).
-You’ll see the active arenas for the current week, organized by league (e.g. Premier League, IPL).
+You’ll see the active arenas organized by league (e.g. Premier League, IPL).

-Tap Enter Arena and pay the 10 USDC entry fee.
+Tap Enter Arena and compete for the arena’s prize or enter for free to practice.
 You now have:

 • A portfolio with 1,000 virtual credits

-• Access to every player in that league’s fixtures this week
+• Access to every player in that arenas’s fixtures this round

 • A spot on the leaderboard

-Your 10 USDC goes into the prize pool.
+Your entry fee goes into the prize pool.
 Your 1,000 credits are virtual — used only for trading player shares within this arena.

 Step 2: Build Your Starting Portfolio

 Before the first matches kick off, browse the player market.
-Every player has a price based on their projected fantasy output for the week.
+Every player has a price based on their projected fantasy output for the round.

 Your goal: spend your 1,000 credits on players you think will score the most fantasy points.